zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_by_object_field
         \-- change_log_list - load a list of changes from the api
     \-- load_by_user
-        \-- change_log_list - load the changes done by the given user via the api
+        \-- change_log_list - load the overwrites done by the given user via the api
         \-- sys_log_list - request the system log entries related to the session user from the backend
     \-- load_api_by_object_field
         \-- change_log_list - get the json of a list of changes from the api